torjc01/4eSoldat/README.md

 [Penny 1962] Penny, A. G. (1962). **The Royal Rifles of Canada ’Able and Willing’ since 1862: A Short History.** Quebec City: Royal Rifles of Canada.

+[Pöhlmann 2017] Pöhlmann, Markus.
+"A Portrait of the Soldier as a Young Man: Ernst Jünger at Fresnoy, April 1917".
+Journal of Military and Strategic Studies, 18, no. 2 (2017): 105-117. https://jmss.org/article/download/58297/43850/158926

 [Wentzell 2021] Wentzell, Tyler.
 "Brigadier J.K.
 Lawson's Diary: October to December 1941".
-Canadian Military History Journal, 20, no. 2 (2021): 3-4.
+Canadian Military History Journal, 20, no. 2 (2021): 3-4. https://scholars.wlu.ca/cgi/viewcontent.cgi?article=2070&context=cmh

 ## Official records